halfblood369/RedemeTest/README.md

 You can install lordofpomelo with the guiding of the document [Installation guide of lordofpomelo](https://github.com/NetEase/pomelo/wiki/Installation-guide-of-lordofpomelo).
 This document provides details on how to install and configure lordofpomelo quickly.
-Also you can find solutions for some problem like port conflicts.
+Also you can find solutions for some problems like port conflicts.

 ## How to play